Quantum Black Hole as a Harmonic Oscillator from the Perspective of the Minimum Uncertainty Approach: Quantization employing the minimum uncertainty approach

 To simplify our calculations and proceed with a standard quantization procedure, it is convenient to introduce a new variable, $p_{x_0}$, conjugate to $x$, that satisfies the usual commutation relation \cite{PhysRevD.85.024016,PhysRevD.107.126009}

 For simplicity in the calculations, we will work in the representation where \(\hat{p}_{x_0}\) acts as a multiplicative operator and the position operator is represented as a differential operator \(\hat{x} = i l_{Pl} \, \partial / \partial p_{x_0}\).
+As in the preceding section, we assume that this holds only in the semiclassical limit \( R_s \gg \ell_{\mathrm{Pl}} \).
 The reason for choosing this representation is that it is not possible to clearly define the momentum operator \(\hat{p}_x\) as a differential operator that satisfies the commutation relation \eqref{eq:Modf_conmut_x_px} \cite{PhysRevD.52.1108}.
 Therefore, from \eqref{eq:Modf_conmut_x_px}, we can find the relation between the physical variable $p_x$ and the auxiliary $p_{x_0}$ by

 which satisfies the modified commutation relation \eqref{eq:Modf_conmut_x_px}.
 Also, the domain of $p_{x_0}$ is restricted to $-\pi/2\sqrt{\beta}<p_{x_0}<\pi/2\sqrt{\beta}$ \cite{PhysRevD.85.024016}.

 In this approach, the differential equation \eqref{eq:Diff_equation_5} is expressed in terms of the new canonically conjugate variables $x$ and $p_{x_0}$.
 Thus, in the $p_{x_0}$ space, it reads